-The NEMA (New Marine Species of the Algarve) project was launched in early 2019 by ECOREACH, a research group at the Centre of Marine Sciences at the University of Algarve (Portugal).
+The NEMA (New Marine Species of the Algarve) campaign was launched in early 2019 by ECOREACH, a research group at the Centre of Marine Sciences at the University of Algarve (Portugal).

 As a general objective, we highlight the need to increase scientific knowledge about non-native species in the coastal and estuarine areas of the Algarve (southern Portugal).